Our Puppy Care Sheet

 Signs of Round worms: bloating, hiccupping, lack of appetite, convulsions, apathy

 causes an acute (sudden-onset) foul-smelling diarrhea.
-The stool may range from soft to
+The stool may range from soft to watery, often

 "The disease is not usually life threatening unless the dogs' immune system is immature or

-may be less active.
-The disease is not usually life threatening unless the dogs' immune system is
+less active.
+The disease is not usually life threatening unless the dogs' immune system is immature or

 Signs of Coccidia:

 This is an "opportunist protozoon" that lives in the bowels of all dogs.
 Did you understand that?
 ALL

 DOGS carry coccidia.
 But something has got to weaken the immune system of an animal for the protozoa

 to have an opportunity to take hold and start multiplying.
 That "something " is usually stress of one kind